garrettpauls/VSGallery.AtomGenerator/ReadMe.md

 The changelog of all versions.
 Issue details can be found by number in the [issue tracker](https://github.com/garrettpauls/VSGallery.AtomGenerator/issues).

+## v1.0.3

+* Pulled in baderbuddy's changes:
+  * Fixed bug preventing multiple versions of the same vsix not including any in output.

 ## v1.0.2

 * Pulled in ChrisMaddock's changes: